-inviting accommodation that is in keeping with The Moth aesthetic, and where a keen eye has been kept on William
+The accommodation is warm and inviting and a keen eye has been kept on William

 Morris’s golden rule: ‘Have nothing in your house that you do not know to be useful or believe to be beautiful.’

 There is a wood-burning stove, and bed linen and towels are provided.
 You will also have access to Wi-Fi.
-There is an easel in the studio downstairs, and a writing desk upstairs, and a bicycle is provided (though the publishers of The
+There is an easel in the living area/studio downstairs, and a writing desk upstairs, and a bicycle is provided (though the publishers of The

-Moth, Rebecca O’Connor and Will Govan, will be on hand should you need to purchase provisions for your stay or a lift from or to the bus station in Cavan Town).
+Moth, Rebecca O’Connor and Will Govan, will generally be on hand should you need to purchase provisions for your stay or a lift from or to the bus station in Cavan Town).

 The Moth Retreat is situated along a beautiful country lane in Ireland (3 kilometres from the local village of Milltown and 19 kilometres from Cavan Town) and surrounded by some of the county’s famed 365 lakes.
 We have three dogs and a flock of hens.
 Just a few kilometres away is Drumlane Abbey, founded by

 Saint Colmcille in the sixth century.
 The county also hosts the source of the River